thingsboard/thingsboard.github.io/_includes/docs/user-guide/device-profiles.md

 This way, even if your system has a peak load produced by millions of water meters, whenever the Fire Alarm is reported, it will be processed without delay.
 Separation of the queues also allows you to customize different [submit](/docs/{{docsPrefix}}user-guide/rule-engine-2-0/overview/#queue-submit-strategy) and [processing](/docs/{{docsPrefix}}user-guide/rule-engine-2-0/overview/#queue-processing-strategy) strategies.

-This setting is available in the Device Profile wizard and Device Profile details.
+This setting is available in the Device Profile wizard and Device Profile details.{% unless docsPrefix == 'paas/' %}
 **Please note** that if you choose to use a custom queue name, you should configure it in the [thingsboard.yml](/docs/{{docsPrefix}}user-guide/install/config/#thingsboard-core-settings) file before you using it.
+{% endunless %}

 {% include images-gallery.html imageCollection="queueNameSetting" %}